cometbft/cometbft/docs/rfc/tendermint-core/rfc-008-do-not-panic.md

 code base.

-There are still some situations where panics are acceptable and desireable, but it's important that Tendermint, as a project, comes to consensus--perhaps in the text of this document--on the situations where it is acceptable to panic.
+There are still some situations where panics are acceptable and desirable, but it's important that Tendermint, as a project, comes to consensus--perhaps in the text of this document--on the situations where it is acceptable to panic.